matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 - Once your proposal has been accepted and merged, it is time to submit the actual change to the Specification that your proposal reasoned about.
 This is known as a spec PR.
 However in order for your spec PR to be accepted, you **must** show an implementation to prove that it works well in practice.
+A link to the implementation should be included in the PR description.
 In addition, any significant unforeseen changes to the original idea found during this process will warrant another MSC.